DOTA 2 Best settings for Max FPS gaming & Lag-free Gaming

 Use my monitor’s current resolution: Off.

 I recommend using the advanced settings as you get much finer control.
-Although if you get any bugs or display issues then turn this on.
+However if you get any bugs or display issues then turn this on.

 Aspect Ratio: Use your default one.